Skip to content

 For example, the “World in Motion” zone features an entire earthquake simulation and a curious moving model showing a human skeleton behind the wheel of a bicycle.
 In the “People and Environment” zone, you can learn about urban ecosystems and construction technologies.

-You can also see video broadcasts from webcams located right next to the falcon’s nest in the Palace of Culture and Science and the gorilla enclosure in the Warsaw Zoo.
-A modern planetarium with gorgeous 3D sound shows an interesting show about the nature of space and the peculiarities of different human cultures.
+You can also see video broadcasts from webcams located next to the falcon’s nest in the Palace of Culture and Science and the gorilla enclosure in the Warsaw Zoo.
+A modern planetarium with gorgeous 3D sound shows an exciting show about the nature of space and the peculiarities of different human cultures.
 The Copernicus Science Center is one of the most fun things to do in Warsaw!

 The Palace of Culture and Science